idevesh/eYRC-2019-SB/README.md

     + (0.11 × 𝐵𝑙𝑢𝑒 𝐶𝑜𝑚𝑝𝑜𝑛𝑒𝑛𝑡))
     Thus, compute intensity value for every pixel and save the image (1-channeled) as “horse_gray.jpg”.

+  ### Output
+    You should generate a “stats.csv” file, comma separated, in the “Generated” folder with the following format.
+Every row in the “stats.csv” file will represent a record having the above information and in the described order:
+    1. filename
+    2. height of the image
+    3. width of the image
+    4. number of channels in the image
+    5. intensity value at pixel location (𝑀/2,𝑁/2) for each channel

 <a name="videopro"></a>
 ## Video Processing